Title: | Minimalist Async Evaluation Framework for R |

 daemon, such as those with GPUs.
 In this case, daemons()

-called to set up host URLs for CPU-only daemons and for those with GPUs,
+to set up host URLs for CPU-only daemons and for those with GPUs, specifying

-‘gpu’ respectively.
-By supplying the ‘.compute’ argument to
+By supplying the ‘.compute’ argument to subsequent mirai

 Note: further actions such as resetting daemons via daemons(0)

-should be carried out with the desired ‘.compute’ argument
+be carried out with the desired ‘.compute’ argument specified.

 if (interactive()) { # Only run examples in interactive R sessions # Create 2 local daemons (using dispatcher) daemons(2) status() # Reset to zero daemons(0) # Create 2 local daemons (not using dispatcher) daemons(2, dispatcher = "none") status() # Reset to zero daemons(0) # 2 remote daemons via dispatcher using WebSockets daemons(2, url = host_url(ws = TRUE)) status() # Reset to zero daemons(0) # Set host URL for remote daemons to dial into daemons(url = host_url(), dispatcher = "none") status() # Reset to zero daemons(0) # Use with() to evaluate with daemons for the duration of the expression with( daemons(2), { m1 <- mirai(Sys.getpid()) m2 <- mirai(Sys.getpid()) cat(call_mirai(m1)$data, call_mirai(m2)$data, "\n") } ) } ## Not run: # Launch 2 daemons on remotes 'nodeone' and 'nodetwo' using SSH # connecting back directly to the host URL over a TLS connection: daemons(url = host_url(tls = TRUE), remote = ssh_config(c('ssh://nodeone', 'ssh://nodetwo')), dispatcher = "none") # Launch 4 daemons on the remote machine 10.75.32.90 using SSH tunnelling # over port 5555 ('url' hostname must be 'localhost' or '127.0.0.1'): daemons(n = 4, url = 'ws://localhost:5555', remote = ssh_config('ssh://10.75.32.90', tunnel = TRUE)) ## End(Not run)